zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

 * Your REST API service is written in Java.
 * The service is enabled to communicate with API ML discovery service over TLS v1.2 secured connection.

-Note: It is presumed that your REST service will be deployed on a z/OS environment.
+  **Note:**: It is presumed that your REST service will be deployed on a z/OS environment.
 However, this is not required.

 ## Configuring your project

 You can use either Gradle or Maven build automation systems to configure your project.
 Use the appropriate configuration procedure corresponding to your build automation system.

+ZOWE publishes the API ML artifacts in its own artifactory called GIZA at __https://gizaartifactory.jfrog.io/gizaartifactory/libs-release__.

-There are differences if you use Giza artifactory or a different artifactory.
-If you decide to build API ML from source, you'll have to publish the enabler artifact to your artifactory using the provided gradle tasks provided in the source code.
+If you want to use your own API ML binaries built from source code, you'll have to publish the enabler artifact to an other artifactory.
+You can use for this purpose the gradle tasks provided with the source code.
+Set the address and user credentials for your artifactory in the gradle.properties file in the source tree root.

+The following steps assume using Giza artifactory.

 ### Gradle guide
 Use the following procedure if you use Gradle as your build automation system.